Spectral Invariants in Lagrangian Floer homology of open subset: Spectral invariants

-Then we extend the Morse function $f_W$ defined on the open subset $W$ to the Morse function $F$ on $T^*M$ (see \cite{Sc1} for details).
-We chose the extension $F$ in such way that there are no trajectories for the negative gradient flow of $F$ leaving $U$.
-Under this assumptions the Morse complex $CM_k(f)$ is a subset of the Morse complex $CM_k(F)$ and the inclusion of these complexes becomes the homomorphism on the homology level $\imath_0$. \end{rem} {\it Proof:} The upper diagram is~(\ref{eq:diag:chi,i,j}).
-The lower diagram is
+Then we extend the Morse function $f_W$ defined on the open subset $W$ to the Morse function $F$ on $T^*M$ such that there are no trajectories for the negative gradient flow of $F$ leaving $W$ (see \cite{Sc1} for details).
+Now the Morse complex $CM_*(f)$ is a subset of the Morse complex $CM_*(F)$ and the inclusion map of these complexes becomes the homomorphism $\imath_*$ on the homology level.

-The commutativity of the diagram on the right side was resolved in \cite{PSS}.
-To prove the commutativity of the diagram on the left side we will show that